 Store at room temperature away from moisture, heat, and light.

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Avoid eating foods that are high in fat or cholesterol.
-Lovastatin will not be as effective in lowering your cholesterol if you do not follow a cholesterol-lowering diet plan.
+Avoid eating foods high in fat or cholesterol, or Altoprev will not be as effective.

 Avoid drinking alcohol.
 It can raise triglyceride levels and may increase your risk of liver damage.

-In rare cases, lovastatin can cause a condition that results in the breakdown of skeletal muscle tissue, leading to kidney failure.
-Call your doctor right away if you have unexplained muscle pain, tenderness, or weakness especially if you also have fever, unusual tiredness, and dark colored urine.
+Altoprev can cause the breakdown of muscle tissue, which can lead to kidney failure.
+Call your doctor right away if you have unexplained muscle pain, tenderness, or weakness especially if you also have fever, unusual tiredness, or dark colored urine.

 Also call your doctor at once if you have: